 that the Sagan Signal is algorithmic.
 You are wrong about this as well.
 The

 I have notified James that I have accepted his proposed algorithm test.
 Now, as

 this new test begins, we find ourselves in total agreement about terms and

 conditions.
 With no prize money involved, James Underdown and the CFI must do

-what they claim they can do – prove that the Newton Bible Code is algorithmic.
+what they claim they can do – prove that the Sagan Signal is algorithmic.
 If

 they can, they win.
 If they can’t, I win.